Initiating a Single Instant Payment

 LeanV2.checkout({

-payment_intent_id: "<payment_intent_id>",
+payment_intent_id: "PAYMENT_INTENT_ID",

-success_redirect_url: "<url_to_redirect_on_success>",
+success_redirect_url: "https://yourapp.com/payment-success",

-fail_redirect_url: "<url_to_redirect_on_failure>",
+fail_redirect_url: "https://yourapp.com/payment-failure",

-risk_details: {} // omitted for brevity
+risk_details: {}, // Optional, truncated for brevity

 📘